 Many dishes do contain nuts and I would offer extreme caution if you happen to have any nut allergies!
 I eat Ketogenic foods and requested not to add any sugar a dish directly from the chef.
 As soon as I tasted it I knew it had been sweetened.

 I asked the chef if he had added sugar in which he replied ‘nid noi’ which means ‘a little’.
 This has happened a few times hence be very careful even if a chef tells you it doesn’t have nuts!
-At least with our cooking classes, you get to add your ingredients!
+At least with our Thai cooking classes in Bangkok, you get to add your ingredients!

 Thai Cooking Classes – Bangkok Street and Market Food